Facundo-Chiappero/portfolio/README.md

 ## English

 This is my personal portfolio.
 I am a web developer specializing in frontend, with knowledge in backend and database management.
 This project is designed to showcase my skills, work experience, education, and featured projects.

+You can access the website from the following link on your PC or mobile: [Facundo Chiappero - Web Developer](https://facundo-chiappero-portfolio.netlify.app/)

 ## 🖥️ Technologies Used